cartersocha/derek-vibe/SPEC.md

 > **Note (2025-10-20, late night):** Centralized attendee pill rendering into `SessionParticipantPills`, ensuring consistent ordering, focus states, and mobile wrapping across dashboard, campaign, session, and character views while trimming the dashboard recent session cards by removing the inline note preview block.

 > **Note (2025-10-21):** Hooked the application-level uniqueness guard (`assertUniqueValue`) into all entity actions to prevent case-insensitive duplicates and expanded mention tinting to include organizations alongside characters and sessions.

+> **Note (2025-10-21, evening):** Added the `campaign_characters` migration with backfill, updated campaign server actions to sync sessions/groups/characters together, exposed an editable created date, and refreshed the campaign create/edit form layout with a consistent two-by-two grid of inputs.

 ### Form Handling